DyegoCosta/what_to_run/README.md

 $ what_to_run
 ```

+:warning: Currently working on scalability improvements.
+Still no recommended for use on gigantic codebases.
 :warning: A `run_log.json` file will be created in the current directory, you might want to include it in your `.gitignore`.

 ## Contributing